 Our sales to international customers are denominated in multiple currencies, including but not limited to the U.S. dollar, the euro, the British pound, the Australian dollar and the Japanese yen.
-Revenue denominated in foreign currencies as a percentage of total revenue was approximately 35% and 33% for the six months ended June 30, 2018 and 2017, respectively.
+Revenue denominated in foreign currencies as a percentage of total revenue was approximately 35% and 34% for the nine months ended September 30, 2018 and 2017, respectively.
 We have foreign currency exchange risks related to non-U.S. dollar denominated revenues.
 All amounts earned by and paid to our foreign contributors are denominated in the U.S. dollar.
 However, changes in exchange rates will affect our revenue and certain operating expenses to the extent that our revenue is generated and expenses are incurred in currencies other than the U.S. dollar.
-Based on our foreign currency denominated revenue for the six months ended June 30, 2018, we estimate that a 10% change in the exchange rate of the U.S. dollar against all foreign currency denominated revenues would result in an approximately 4% impact on our revenue.
+Based on our foreign currency denominated revenue for the nine months ended September 30, 2018, we estimate that a 10% change in the exchange rate of the U.S. dollar against all foreign currency denominated revenues would result in an approximately 4% impact on our revenue.

-We have established foreign subsidiaries in various countries and have concluded their functional currency is the local currency.
+We have established foreign subsidiaries in various countries and have concluded the functional currency of these entities is generally the local currency.
 Business transacted in currencies other than each entity's functional currency results in transactional gains and losses.
 Translation adjustments resulting from converting the foreign subsidiaries' financial statements into U.S. dollars are recorded as a component of accumulated other comprehensive income (loss) in stockholders' equity.
 We do not currently enter into derivatives or other financial instruments in order to hedge our foreign currency exchange risk, but we may do so in the future.